History of Japan–Korea relations: Korea under Japanese rule

 During the colonial and annexation period, more than 100,000 Koreans served in the Imperial Japanese Army.
 These Korean men's military service was both voluntary and forced.
 Many Korean women were also sent to the war frontlines as "comfort women" to serve the Imperial Japanese Army as prostitutes by the brokers, as were women from other areas of Empire of Japan rule, including Japanese women.
-The issue regarding "comfort women" has been the source of diplomatic tensions between Japan and Korea since the 1980s.
-Academic discussions of the wartime period have also included legal and economic analyses, such as those by J. Mark Ramseyer, who examined contractual relationships within wartime labor systems.

 Kim Il Sung led a Korean independence movement, which was active in the border areas of China and Russia, particularly in areas with considerable ethnic Korean populations.
 Kim Il Sung joined the Chinese Communist Party in 1931 and served in the Communist-led Northeast Anti-Japanese United Army.
 Kim Il Sung's most famous victory occurred at the Battle of Pochonbo in June 1937, when he led between 150 and 200 Korean and Chinese guerillas on a raid at the border town of Pochon County.
 His force managed to take the outnumbered Japanese garrison by surprise and managed to occupy the town for a few hours or a day.
 Japanese accounts primarily dispute the notion that Kim led the raid himself, instead suggesting that Choe Hyon led the raid instead.
 Kim founded North Korea, and his descendants have still not signed a peace treaty with Japan.